KoreaWithLocal · Updated April 2026

 The Hyundai Seoul — The Most Trendy Indoor Mall in Korea

 The Hyundai Seoul in Yeouido isn’t just a department store — it’s a whole experience.
 The building has a naturally lit indoor garden with an artificial waterfall inside, so even while you’re indoors, it doesn’t feel enclosed.
 Every hot F&B brand, limited-edition pop-up, and trending Korean label seems to find its way here first.
-If you want to feel the pulse of what’s current in Seoul culture and food, spend your rainy day at The Hyundai Seoul.
-It’s the kind of place that makes a rainy day feel like a bonus, not a setback.

 Final Tips for Your Rainy Day in Seoul